 Sub-interns are expected to prepare a 10-minute presentation to be delivered at Grand Rounds during their final week of sub-internship.
 Presentations may review an interesting case encountered during sub-internship or a research project.

 Please note that we do not participate in the VSAS application service.
 Students must apply through the Johns Hopkins University School of Medicine’s Office of the Registrar.
 Below is a checklist of all required documentation to apply.
-Please refer to the school of medicine's Visiting Student Website for more information.

 - Visiting student application